BVI Offshore Company

 • No stamp duty tax except for the sale or real property within the BVI.

-• Total secrecy for shareholders, directors, and beneficial owners whose names are only kept at the offices of the Registered Agent.
+• Privacy for shareholders, directors, and beneficial owners whose names are only kept at the offices of the Registered Agent.

-• The only documents filed with the BVI government are the Articles of Association and Memorandum which do not name the shareholders, beneficial owners and directors.
+• The only documents filed with the BVI government are the Articles of Association and Memorandum.

 • Only 1 owner, shareholder and director are required which can be the same person.